adeoke/django-quarantine-workout-graphql/README.md

 # Quarantine Workout

-An approach to testing GraphQL API's in Python (version 3.6), utilising Pipenv.
+An approach to testing GraphQL APIs in Python (version 3.6), utilising Pipenv.

 # Motivation

 This project was inspired by the need to keep fit during a quarantine.
 Given a pool of exercises a user can provide their workout criteria and obtain a tailored set of exercises that matches those conditions.

 # Demo